webplatform/docs-wpd/Projects/SSO/How_we_implemented_it/index.md

    "uid": "3E09D6DF843341BC921A25423AB83BAF" }
 </syntaxHighlight>

-In the case of an invalid or expired sessionToken, an error should be returned.
+In the case of an invalid or expired <tt>sessionToken</tt>, an error should be returned.
 See possible errors at [[#4.
 Read data from the profile server with a recoveryPayload]]

 The rest MUST comply to what’s described in [[#Initialize local web application session]].